-Today, we will be reviewing the Scope Labs Periscope omnidirectional microphone.
+In this review, I will be testing the Scope Labs Periscope omnidirectional microphone.

 The Periscope looks like a pipe stolen from an engine room and has a built-in compressor.
 This might be great news for those of you who are excited by novelty, but let’s see if its performance is as exciting.